crtarsorg/istinomer-proveri-me/README.md

 - login as admin to view the request

-# 3. Testing the extension in your browser
+# 3. Loading the extension and testing it in your browser
 Install the extension manually in your browser
 ### For chrome
     1. Visit chrome://extensions (via omnibox or menu -> Tools -> Extensions).
     2. Enable Developer mode by ticking the checkbox in the upper-right corner.
     3. Click on the "Load unpacked extension..." button.
-    4. Select the directory containing your unpacked extension.
+    4. Select the directory containing your unpacked extension /dev/istinomer-proveri-me/chrome-ext.
     5. Install the extension
     6. You can try and send requests from selecting text from sites mentioned in chrome-ext/sites.js